 Granville Island is free to visit, but there are many things that will tempt you to open up your wallet.

-There is no admission to Stanley Park and much to do there that is free; however, some activities will cost money.
+There is no admission to Stanley Park and much to do there is free; however, some activities will cost money.

-Just 10 minutes from downtown Vancouver, take a close-up look at 200 farm animals and birds and pet bunnies, horses and goats.
-Maplewood is a working farm, so visitors are treated to milking demonstrations, sheep shearing and more.
-Admission is minimal, parking is free and families can easily enjoy two to three hours at the farm.Continue to 5 of 8 below.
+Just 10 minutes from downtown Vancouver, take a close-up look at 200 farm animals, birds, pet bunnies, horses, and goats.
+Maplewood is a working farm, so visitors are treated to milking demonstrations, sheep shearing, and more.
+Admission is minimal, parking is free, and families can easily enjoy two to three hours at the farm.

 Take a spin around False Creek on an Aquabus ferry.
 Start or end at Granville Island, Yaletown, Science World, and five other locations.
 Hang out on the Aquabus for the whole circuit, which takes about half an hour, or head straight for your destination.
 Each trip is only a few bucks and you get to see Vancouver from a unique vantage point.

 The hike up is free, but the suggested return trip is by gondola, which will cost you about $10.
-Depending on where you park, your may have to pay for parking, which is about $8 for the day.
+Depending on where you park, you may have to pay for parking, which is about $8 for the day.